tc-seiko/tc-seiko.github.io/_posts/2019-04-21-starting-a-business-with-a-cofounder.md

 That's just a crude concept example to give you a sense of what liquidation preference means.
 If you decide to go the liquidation preference route, make sure you agree on two things:

-1. What multiple of their contribution the founder gets, with 1x being typical and 2x being the upper limit I would recommend before things start to feel unfair;
+1. What multiple of their contribution Founder 1 gets, with 100% (1x) of their contribution being typical and 200% (2x) being the upper limit I would recommend before things start to feel unfair to Founder 2;

 2. What the profit split is (e.g., 100%/0%) until the liquidation preference is extinguished and the normal split (e.g. 50%/50%) takes over.